-Many golf courses today, public and private, are wellmanicured and beautifully sculptured by professional golf course superintendents.
+Many golf courses today, public and private, are well-manicured and beautifully sculptured by professional golf course superintendents.
 The grass on the greens and fairways is mowed short and tended to daily.
 The roughs are controlled and maintained to certain heights.
 Sand bunkers and water hazards are designed not only to add difficulties but also for beauty.

 Course architects began building "target" golf courses in the late 1980s and 1990s, but many were considered too difficult for the average player.
-Target courses usually entail a fairway or green surrounded by hazards such as sand bunkers, waste bunkers, tall grass, or water.
-The fairway or green is the target, and players usually have few other options on where to hit the ball.
+Target courses usually entail a fairway or green surrounded by hazards such as sand bunkers and water, or waste areas and tall grass.
+The fairway or green is the target, and players usually have few other good options on where to hit the ball.